-So with this we have discussed about the protein structures what we have discussed we have discussed about the different types of organization what is there in the protein structures.
-We have discussed about the the primary structures, we have discussed about the secondary structures, we have discussed about the tertiary structures, and we have discussed about the quaternary structures.
-We what we have so with this we have discussed about the protein structures and what we have discussed so far we have discussed about the primary structures, secondary structure, tertiary structure and quaternary structures.
-While we were discussing about the primary structures, we have also discussed about the method to determine the primary structures.
+So, with this, we have discussed about the protein structures, what we have discussed?
+We have discussed about the different types of organization, what is there in the protein structures, we have discussed about the primary structures, we have discussed about the secondary structures, we have discussed about the tertiary structures, and we have discussed about the quaternary structures.

+We, what we have.
+So, with this we have discussed about the protein structures, and what we have discussed so far?
+We have discussed about the primary structures, secondary structure, tertiary structure, and quaternary structures, while we were discussing about the primary structures, we have also discussed about the method to determine the primary structure.

-So, we have discussed about the Sanger's method or the Edman degradation methods.
-So, both the methods are utilizing the similar approach where you are actually going to label the terminal amino acids and then you are going to use the acid hydrolysis so that the terminal amino acid is going to be released and that terminal amino acid the labeled terminal acid going to be identified by running it onto the thin layer chromatography.
-And apart from that, we have also discussed about the secondary as well as the tertiary structures we have discussed about the methods to determine the secondary as well as the tertiary structures.
-And lastly, we have also discussed about the homology modeling we discussed about the X-ray as well as the NMR spectroscopy.
+So, we have discussed about the Sanger's method, or the Edman's degradation method.
+So, both the methods are utilizing the similar approach, where you are actually going to label the terminal amino acid, and then you are going to use the acid hydrolysis.
+So, that the terminal amino acid is going to be released and that terminal amino acid, the labelled terminal amino acid going to be identified by running it on to the thin layer chromatography.
+And apart from that, we have also discussed about the secondary as well as the tertiary structures, we have discussed about the methods to determine the secondary as well as the tertiary structures.

+And the lastly, we have also discuss about the homology modeling, we discuss about the X-ray as well as the NMR-spectroscopy.
 And lastly, we have also discussed about how you can be able to determine whether the protein is going to have the quaternary structures or not.
 So, with this, I would like to conclude my lecture here.
-In our subsequent lecture, we are going to discuss some more aspects related to protein.
-So, with this, I would like to conclude my lecture here.
+In our subsequent lecture we are going to discuss some more aspects related to proteins.

+So, with this I would like to conclude my lecture here.
 Thank you.